NDesMarais15/dfs/mlb/README.md

 list of the accepted team abbreviations and which MLB team they map to.

 I tried to use this strategy on DraftKings in August 2019 with mostly bad results.
-There is data on my performance, as well as the lineups that were used in the contests, in the "Results" folder of this repository.
+There is data on my performance, as well as the lineups that were used in the contests, in the "results" folder of this repository.